 That wouldn’t work as they know how ‘suspicious’ the internet can be.

 But I do have a passion for writing so I created a new blog and continued with it.

-But so I stopped it because it was pointless because it looked awful and no one was viewing (I didn’t know how to get viewers back then!)
+So I stopped it because it was pointless because no one was reading my blog (I didn’t know how to get viewers back then!)

 And now this blog is the third blog I have created and will long to this day stick to it.

 Also, to you bloggers out there, check out Tailwind.
 Manual pinning?
 No time to pin?

 Well, look no further!
 Tailwind has your back!
 Tailwind a Pinterest scheduler.
 So by adding your pins to queue, you’ll be able to set up the date to automate and schedule by themselves.